7 Household Items That Should Never Be Flushed Down the Toilet

 1. Baby wipes

-Baby wipes are a convenient option but they don’t break down like toilet paper and can clog water lines.
-You should dispose of them in the garbage instead.
+Baby wipes are a convenient option however, they do not disintegrate like toilet paper.
+They can also clog the plumbing in your home.
+Throw them away in the trash instead.

 2. Condoms